happy-is-used/PPC-Final-Project/README.md

   * Contains the fastest CP solution evaluated (`cp.cc` from CP9a) along with local and server benchmark logs to provide a real-world algorithm performance comparison.
 * `source_materials/`
   * Contains links to the official Intel and NVIDIA architectural reference manuals used for theoretical FLOPs calculations.

-## Note
-This is a private repository submitted for grading purposes.